micro:climate Kit Experiment Guide

 Once your code is loaded, you should start to see numbers scroll across the LED array on your micro:bit, beginning with the temperature in Celsius.
 If you press the left button on your micro:bit, the number will change to percent humidity; press it again, and it will be pressure.
 Pretty cool…well, hmmm…maybe warm?

-weather:bit blocks not showing up — Make sure you have a network connection and have added the package to your MakeCode environment.
+weather:bit blocks not showing up — Make sure you have a network connection and have added the extension to your MakeCode environment.

 micro:bit not showing up — Try unplugging the USB cable and plugging it back in.
 Also, be sure that you have the cable inserted all the way into your micro:bit.